As a nation of tea and coffee lovers, we get through a lot of disposable cups.

 In fact, Costa estimate that around 2.5 billion disposable cups are thrown away each year.
 So we find out how much you could save (both your pocket and the planet) by using an eco cup instead.

-They’re cheap, convenient and hygienic.
+They’re cheap and convenient.
 But many paper cups contain plastic (to keep them waterproof).
-This means that they can’t be recycled.
-As a result, more than 99% of disposable cups end up in landfill.
+This means that they can’t be recycled, so many disposable cups end up in landfill.

 With plastic pollution building (literally), many coffee shops are encouraging customers to boycott single-use cups.
 They’re offering discounts for customers who use reusable cups instead.